wesleybowman/karsten/time_sheet.md

     until we get down to matlab function calls (except uTides).

     Most seem reasonable, need to figure out about uTides.
++5-5:30 --
+    Worked a little on oct2py, and looked into IPython notebooks.

 ```